basimkhajwal/LSD/README.md

 - [ ] Add JSON read/write for a persistent Settings value
 - [ ] Add camera shake effect when platform is destroyed
 - [ ] Add ability to progress from level to level
+- [ ] Create a loader to load levels from the previous version of LSD